 Depending on the state, the business purpose may be a general or specific statement.
 A general-purpose statement may be something like, “The purpose of ABC, LLC, is to operate business activities as legally permitted in the state of X.”

 A specific statement of purpose may be something like, “The purpose of DEF, LLC, is to buy, sell, hold, and operate real estate in the state of Z, including other legal acts as permissible for limited liability companies in the state of Z.”

-You must provide a physical address to serve as the headquarters or base of your operations.
+You must provide a physical address (cannot be a P.O. box) to serve as the headquarters or base of your operations.
 The location must be in the US or any of its territories.